zubeir-Abubakar/Quiz-board/README.md

 **{zubeir-Abubakar}**

 ## Support and contact details
-incase you run into any issues feel free to contact me through this number [0743046778]or make any changes using the visual studio code .
+Incase you run into any issues feel free to make any changes using the visual studio code .

-License
+## ICENCE
 **{MIT}**
 Copyright (c) {year=2019} {zubeir-Abubakar}
 licensed under the *MIT*